 The procedure was not used on safety-related SSCs.

--than-minor if: The procedure was required to be qualified by performance demonstration.
+More-than-minor if: The procedure was required to be qualified by performance demonstration.
 For example, welding procedure specifications are qualified by using the welding procedure specification to create a sample weld and then performing inspection and/or testing to verify that use of the procedure will create a sound weld.

 -or-